 Some experience of storytelling or writing is required.

-The cost of accomodation and meals are NOT included in our workshop fee.
-There is plenty of accomodation in Forest Row to suit all pockets, or it may be possible to book accomodation or to camp at Emerson College during your course.
+It may be possible to book accommodation or to camp at Emerson College during your course.
 You can also book meals.
+You are advised to book your accommodation at the time of booking your course, as there is limited availability and it is offered on a first come, first serve basis.
 Please book with Emerson directly using their online booking system: http://www.emerson.org.uk/calendar .
 Click the heading BOOK NOW, scroll down to find your course and you will find the availability, options, and prices for the weekend.
-You can also call Emerson for a list of local accomodation +44 (0) 1342 822 238.
+You can also call Emerson for a list of local accommodation +44 (0) 1342 822 238 or by emailing firstname.lastname@example.org.

 If you have any questions about our courses or a problem with booking, please contact email@example.com